 Every time a person ends up mixing crimes and religion for their personal goals, one cannot help but wonder about what might have led them to that point.
 This is equally true for the people discussed in Peacock’s ‘Krishnas: Gurus.
 Karma.
 Murder.’
 The three-parter documentary series sheds light on various members associated with the Hare Krishna commune in West Virginia called New Vrindaban that soon came under heavy scrutiny.
 This includes Thomas Drescher, who is more commonly known as Tirtha Das Swami.
-With the accusations levied against him and the consequences that he faced for his alleged actions, one cannot help but just where he is these days, and we are here to explore the same.
+With the accusations levied against him and the consequences that he faced for his alleged actions, one cannot help but just find out where he is these days, and we are here to explore the same.

 Who is Thomas Drescher?